We’ve received a few reports about #iPhone7 overheating so here’s a post for you. Hopefully you’ll find it helpful.

 - After the elapsed time, unplug your device.

-- Perform a warm restart by holding the Power and Home buttons simultaneously until the Apple logo appears.
+- Perform a warm restart by holding the Power and Home buttons simultaneously until the startup logo appears.

-- Use your iPhone until it completely ran out of power again.
+- Use your phone until it completely runs out of power again.

 - Repeat steps 1-5.